top of page

 Choose your hot beverage at the start of the event, take your table complete with a selection of cakes, and enjoy a thought provoking session as Diana guides us through this classic text. â€‹

-Tickets: £12.50, to include the lecture, a hot drink, and a selection of homemade cakes.
-Tickets can be purchased in person at The Oundle Bookshop (cash only) or online via TicketSource by clicking 'Book Tickets' below.
+Tickets: £12.50, (lecture, hot drinks, and a selection of homemade cakes), available at The Oundle Bookshop (cash only) or online via TicketSource by clicking 'Book Tickets' below.

 Great Gatsby.jpg